Someone once said: “Deer hunting is a lot about nothing.”

 The deer stand or blind also allows a hunter to refresh and reset their life without interference.
 It is sort of a mental cleansing in nature, if you will.
-With COVID-19 still looming and today’s high-tech, high-speed atmosphere this is more important than ever.
+With today’s high-tech, high-speed atmosphere this is more important than ever.
 If you are concerned about life’s ill wills and running here and there seemingly in a nonstop race, the prescription for worry and frenzy is “alone time” in a deer stand or blind.

-Reminiscing on relationships, understanding how you can help others, evaluating major decisions in your life, setting work stress aside, focusing on something entirely different than your norms and just relaxing with tranquility of the quiet countryside surrounded by the natural or agricultural world, are examples of gaining introspection while deer hunting.
+Reflecting on relationships, understanding how you can help others, evaluating major decisions in your life, setting work stress aside, focusing on something entirely different than your norms and just relaxing with tranquility of the quiet countryside surrounded by the natural or agricultural world, are examples of gaining introspection while deer hunting.

 Professor Shousha emphasized introspection with this quote: “I must be alone with myself to find myself again.”

-You can be sure when I am out in the deer woods this autumn, I will be pouring over the aspects of my own life, particularly how far I’ve come with the rehabilitation of my recent leg injury, both physically and mentally.
+You can be sure when I am out in the deer woods this autumn, I will be pouring over the aspects of my own life, particularly how far I’ve come with the rehabilitation of my leg injury, both physically and mentally.